wkgcass/vproxy/README.md

 ## Aim

-* Zero dependency: no dependency other than java standard library, and no jni extensions.
+* Zero dependency: no dependency other than java and kotlin standard library, and no jni extensions.
 * Simple: keep code simple and clear.
 * Modifiable when running: no need to reload for configuration update.
 * Fast: performance is one of our main priorities.